wp-plugins/iq-block-country/readme.txt

 If your download fails try to download it from home or work and upload it via FTP,sFTP or FTPS to the location that is displayed.

+= I get "Cannot modify header information - headers already sent" errors =

+This is possible if another plugin or your template sends out header information before this plugin does.
+You can deactivate and reactivate this plugin, it will try to load as the first plugin upon activation.
+If this does not help you out deselect "Send headers when user is blocked".
+This will no longer send headers but only display the block message.
+This however will mess up your website if you use caching software for your website.

 == Changelog ==

+= 1.0.11 =

+* You are now able to lookup which country belongs to an ip address in the backend.
+If the IP address is from a country that is banned this will be displayed.
+* New way of selecting countries you wish to block upon multiple request.
+The selection box is now in sort of facebook style.
+* Choose if you want to sent out headers or not.
+For people who get "Cannot modify header information - headers already sent" errors.
+* Counter added for how many visitors where blocked from frontend and backend website.
+* Code cleanup

 = 1.0.10 =